cimon-io/ansible-role-nginx/README.md

 ### Installation

-You are able to specify an NGINX version and other related parameters in `vars/install.yml`.
 Use `nginx_requirements` to install a list of desired packages.
 The required ones are already added.

 ```yaml
 nginx_requirements: